Skip to main content

 Overview

-Dr. Bittle is the Bloomberg Centennial Chair of the schoolwide Doctor of Public Health program.
-Hi also serves as the Director, of the CAHME-Accredited Master of Health Administration (MHA) program, ranked 9th nationally, and the CAHME-Certified Master of Applied Science in Population Health Management program.
+Dr. Bittle is the Bloomberg Centennial Chair of the Doctor of Public Health (DrPH) program.
+He also serves as the Director, of the CAHME-Accredited Master of Health Administration (MHA) program, ranked 7th nationally, and the CAHME-Certified Master of Applied Science in Population Health Management program.
 Dr. Bittle is an experienced healthcare executive and is board certified in healthcare management as a Fellow in the American College of Healthcare Executives.
 His healthcare management experience spans ambulatory services development, physician practice management, physician integration, hospital operations, and developing managed care infrastructure and systems for the management of health care delivery under global capitation.
 Dr. Bittle is experienced in developing successful teams and metrics-driven improvements.

 Areas of teaching and research interests include change and change management in large healthcare systems, physician alignment and engagement strategies to improve system performance, population health management, and the development of community-oriented care delivery systems, especially in rural settings.